 Hearing loss in children can have a profound impact on parents as well as the child.
 After a hearing test and a diagnosis from an audiologist or other specialist, many parents may feel guilty and concerned for their child’s hearing.
 The fact is that there are numerous causes for hearing loss, no matter the child’s age.
 Still, parents are understandably concerned and fear that their kid’s hearing loss will lead to fewer opportunities in life.
 Such feelings are natural because all parents want the very best for their children.

 After getting an exam and a pediatric hearing test, the next step is to figure out your plan.
 Your pediatrician, audiologist, or other hearing specialists will help you with treatment plans such as hearing aids, cochlear implants, auditory brainstem response therapy, or other procedures.
 Once you have that figured out, you have to take a step back and come to terms with the situation.
 You may be questioning if your child will be able to make friends, or if they will be able to get an education and a job.
 Your concerns are perfectly valid and are actually shared with most parents of all kinds of kids.
+In the past these devices were bulky and noticeable, but hearing aids that are rechargeable today are very discrete.
 Hearing aids and other types of hearing loss treatments have advanced so that even children with profound hearing loss can live happy normal lives.

 Focus on the future.